Crunch-io/apidocs-sphinx/source/object-reference/object-reference.rst

 places, and can be analyzed independently, but they do not have their own type or categories.

-Arrays are currently always categorical, so they sned and receive data in the same format: category ids.
-The only difference is that regular categorical variables sned and receive one id per row, where arrays send and receive a list of ids (of equal length to the number of subvariables in the array).
+Arrays are currently always categorical, so they send and receive data in the same format: category ids.
+The only difference is that regular categorical variables send and receive one id per row, where arrays send and receive a list of ids (of equal length to the number of subvariables in the array).